Agent Architecture & State Management

 - Shared State: Parent and children share session state via

-- Clean Communication: State keys or
+state['key'] - Clean Communication: State keys or

-for handoffs - Scoped Execution: Children inherit parent's invocation context
+transfer_to_agent()for handoffs - Scoped Execution: Children inherit parent's invocation context

-State Communication Patterns
+State Communication Patternsβ

-Pattern 1: State Key Sharing
+Pattern 1: State Key Sharingβ

 # Parent agent sets context